-The Annual Meeting of the Stockholders of ESCO Technologies Inc. will be held at the Company's headquarters located at 9900A Clayton Road, St. Louis County, Missouri 63124 on Thursday, February 5, 2009, commencing at 9:30 A.M. central time, at which meeting only holders of record of the Company's common stock at the close of business on December 5, 2008 will be entitled to vote, for the following purposes:
+The Annual Meeting of the Stockholders of ESCO Technologies Inc. will be held at the Company's headquarters located at 9900A Clayton Road, St. Louis County, Missouri 63124 on Thursday, February 4, 2010, commencing at 9:30 A.M. central time, at which meeting only holders of record of the Company's common stock at the close of business on December 4, 2009 will be entitled to vote, for the following purposes:

-- 1. To elect two directors to serve for a term expiring in 2012; - 2.
-To vote on a proposal to ratify the Company's selection of KPMG LLP as independent public accountants for the fiscal year ending September 30, 2009; and - 3.
+- 1. To elect two directors to serve for a term expiring in 2013; - 2.
+To vote on a proposal to ratify the Company's appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2010; and - 3.
 To transact such other and further business, if any, as lawfully may be brought before the meeting and any adjournment or postponement thereof.